 Based in the Netherlands, Marieke lived in Mexico and Costa Rica when she was young, and her influences come from cultures all around the world.
 Ten years working in graphic design mean she knows how to deliver on a brief, and her clients always appreciate how she dives deep into each new project.
 She’s inspired by nature and creatives such as Edward Gorey, Lisbeth Zwerger, Shaun Tan, Tim Burton and Wes Anderson.

-Marieke has a degree in Visual Communication, specializing in Illustration, from Art School, ‘s-Hertogenbosch.
+Marieke has a degree in Visual Communication, specialising in Illustration, from Art School, ‘s-Hertogenbosch.

-Marieke’s art has all the charm and intricacy of traditional 19th century illustration, infused with drama, humor and narrative thanks to her unconventional compositions, use of light and shadow and small, whimsical details.
+Marieke’s art has all the charm and intricacy of traditional 19th century illustration, infused with drama, humour and narrative thanks to her unconventional compositions, use of light and shadow and small, whimsical details.